-Leave your gadgets and other distractions to fully focus on your prayer and your communication with Allah Almighty.
+When we attain this khushu we communicate fully with Allah Almighty.
+Boost your khushu by putting aside dunya, gadgets and other distractions to concentrate on your prayer and your communication with Allah Almighty.
 This will also improve your communication with people around you in your everyday life.

-When you are fully connected with Allah Almighty without doubt it will reflect in your character, family and work.
-Wherever you go, you will have this tranquillity in your heart from your connection with Allah Almighty that can’t be missed by people.
-They will see a permanent change and will notice the difference in you now that you are connected to Allah Almighty in this way.
+When you are fully connected with Allah Almighty without doubt it reflects in your character, family and work.
+Wherever you go, you have a sense of tranquillity in your heart from this connection with Allah Almighty which can be felt by those around you.
+They will see a permanent change in you and notice the difference when you are connected to Allah Almighty in this way.
 For instance, you may come across as more serene.
-In all our worship we should focus and connect with Allah Almighty.

 Think to yourself: ‘In my journey I should not be focused on anything except Allah Almighty’ and forget anything that happens around you and focus fully on doing salah, recitation of the Qur’an and remembrance (dhikr).
 This trains your heart, mind and character to be better with Allah Almighty first and then with people.

-There is no day across the year that Allah Almighty did not make that day an occasion for releasing people from hell.
+There are many days across the year that Allah Almighty releases people from hell.
 However, during the day of Arafah, Allah Almighty releases more people than throughout the whole year.

-He descends from the heavens i.e. He will send down the angels as His agents and they will be amongst us (similar to the battle of Badr).
-No day is more like the day of Badr than the day of Arafah.
+He descends from the heavens i.e. He will send down the angels as His agents and they will be amongst us.
 It is the day of forgiveness.
-He will say to the angels:
+He says to the angels:

 The Prophet (peace be on him) advised us to behave in the right way by saying:

-Therefore, the Prophet (peace be on him) put three conditions on being able to receive forgiveness:
+The Prophet (peace be on him) told us of three conditions to receive forgiveness:

-Focus ourselves on how to change and connect with Allah Almighty.
+Focus on how to change and connect with Allah Almighty.
 This is a journey to Allah Almighty not to a time or space.
 Forget about the dunya in Hajj.
-Hajj changes your habits and everything in Hajj makes you focus on and be concerned with improving your connection with Allah Almighty only, because you may not live to finish this Hajj or do another.
+Just as in fasting you are forced to change your routine, Hajj also changes your habits and puts Allah Almighty at the forefront of your concerns.
+You may not live to complete this Hajj or perform another.
 Make the best of the time that you have here.
-Do more to be focused only on Allah Almighty and on improving your communication with Him.
 Make your heart fully focused on the remembrance of Allah Almighty.
 Make your tongue busy in the remembrance of Allah Almighty.
-Whatever is in your heart will be shown on your tongue.
-Show that your tongue is busy with remembrance of Allah Almighty and show your need.
-You will be given whatever you ask for.
+Whatever is in your heart will be reflected by your tongue.
+Ask Him for all your needs.
+You will be granted whatever you ask for.

 Shaykh Haytham Tamim is the founder and main teacher of the Utrujj Foundation.
 He has provided a leading vision for Islamic learning in the UK, which has influenced the way Islamic knowledge is disseminated.
 He has orchestrated the design and delivery of over 200 unique courses since Utrujj started in 2001.His extensive expertise spans over 30 years across the main Islamic jurisprudence schools of thought.
 He has studied with some of the foremost scholars in their expertise; he holds some of the highest Ijazahs (certificates) in Quran, Hadith (the Prophetic traditions) and Fiqh (Islamic rulings).
 His own gift for teaching was evident when he gave his first sermon to a large audience at the age of 17 and went on to serve as a senior lecturer of Islamic transactions and comparative jurisprudence at the Islamic University of Beirut (Shariah College).He has continued to teach; travelling around the UK, Europe and wider afield, and won the 2015 BISCA award (British Imams & Scholars Contributions & Achievements Awards) for Outstanding Contribution to Education and Teaching.